 You could practically launch it.

-But the last step is to add order bumps, upsells, and downsells.
-True, this step is not necessary, so you can skip it from here if you don’t see the need.
+However, the last step is to add order bumps, upsells, and downsells.
+This step is not necessary, so you can skip it from here if you don’t see the need.

 Step #7: Add Order Bumps, Upsells, And Downsells